scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to purify a hostile celestial, fey, or elemental, returning it into a neutral or friendly state.
 Make a spellcasting roll against the creatures Charisma save.
 If they have less than half of their wounds remaining add 2 superior dice to your roll.
-On success they are no longer hostile to you or your allies, but not necessarily helpful.
+On success they return to a neutral state and are no longer hostile to you or your allies.
+This spell automatically fails if the creatures neutral state is hostile to the players, such as a fey with a vendetta against you or a celestial guarding a holy site from trespassers.
 They remain this way for 24 hours or until you or an ally takes a hostile action against them.

 Add an enhanced die for every level cast above 4th.